yahoojapan/hosted-danger/docs/launch_server.md

 - An access token of the application account with repo scope.
   - Create it in your github settings page.
 (Settings => Developer settings => Personal access tokens)

+Hint: You could use EC2 instances on AWS for github.com.
+But t2.micro is too small for the purpose.
+I recommend you to use t2.small at least.

 In the following example, it's assumed that you are using github.com.

 In the instance, build a Hosted Danger's docker image.